-The Justice Centre is representing a young girl (“NB”) and her mother in an application before the Ontario Human Rights Tribunal.
-The family brought a claim for discrimination on the basis of gender identity against the Ottawa-Carleton District School Board, the child’s former teacher and the principal of the school, for teaching NB and other school children that there are no such things as girls or boys.
+The Justice Centre was before the Ontario Human Rights Tribunal for a 6-day hearing in March of 2022, representing a young girl (“NB”) in a claim for discrimination on the basis of gender identity and sex against the Ottawa-Carleton District School Board, for teaching NB and other school children that there are no such things as girls or boys.
 NB identifies strongly as a girl.

 In the early part of 2018, NB was a 6-year old student in a grade one class taught by “JB”.
 The teacher showed the class a YouTube video entitled, “He, She, and They?!? – Gender: Queer Kid Stuff #2”.
 The video contained a number of statements about gender identity, and asserted that “some people aren’t boys or girls” and that those who do not feel like a ‘she’ or a ‘he’ might not have a gender.
 In order to determine who is a girl or a boy – or neither, the video says, all you have do is ask someone their pronouns.

-NB went home and told her parents, repeatedly asking why her identity as a girl was “not real.”
-Further, after a lesson by JB on the concepts of gender spectrum and sex changes, NB stated that she was not sure if she wanted to be a mommy when she grew up, and asked if she could “go to the doctor” about this issue.
+Further, after another “teachable moment” (i.e. not in the curriculum) where JB explained the concept of sex changes, NB stated that she was not sure if she wanted to be a mommy when she grew up, and asked if she could “go to the doctor” about this issue.
 NB also expressed feeling that she “had to do something” about the fact that she is a girl.

 NB’s father spoke to the school’s principal, Ms. D, who confirmed that she agreed with the teacher’s approach.
 NB’s father suggested that a discussion about principles of “tolerance and respect” would be more appropriate than discussions and videos about the concept of gender fluidity, in the context of a grade one class, and that a discussion about these principles would have been affirming of all students in the class.
 No meaningful action was taken by the principal, or the Superintendent of the School Board to whom NB’s parents also expressed their concerns, other than to suggest that NB could leave the room during these lessons.
 Having learned that other parents shared their concerns, the family requested that the school communicate with parents of students in the class about gender fluidity lessons that had occurred, but this was denied.

-The family of NB commenced proceedings at the Human Rights Tribunal of Ontario (“HRTO”) against Ottawa Carleton District School Board, JB and Ms. D for discrimination on the basis of gender identity, which is contrary to the Ontario Human Rights Code (“Code”), section 1.
+The family of NB commenced proceedings at the Tribunal against the Ottawa Carleton District School Board for discrimination on the basis of gender identity, which is contrary to the Ontario Human Rights Code (“Code”), section 1.

 According to the Ontario Human Rights Commission’s policy on preventing discrimination because of gender identity and gender expression, discrimination happens when a person experiences negative treatment or impact, intentional or not, because of their gender identity.
 It also says that everyone has the right to define their own gender identity.
 There is no provision which says that only certain gender identities are protected; indeed, its own definition of gender identity includes those whose gender matches their sex.

-After it was retained by the family, the Justice Centre amended the Application to include a claim for discrimination on the basis of sex, and noted that the child’s rights to security of the person and equality under sections 7 and 15(1) of the Canadian Charter of Rights and Freedoms had also been infringed.
+After being retained by the family, the Justice Centre amended the Application to include a claim for discrimination on the basis of sex, and stated that the child’s rights to security of the person and equality under sections 7 and 15(1) of the Canadian Charter of Rights and Freedoms had also been infringed.

-- mandate that teachers inform parents when lessons on gender identity will take place or have taken place, including the teaching objectives and the materials that will be or have been used for such lessons;
+- Transparency: That the Board mandate that teachers inform parents when lessons on gender identity have or will take place, including the teaching objectives and the materials that will be or have been used for such lessons;